 As uncertainty over sales continues, we expect this to be a product with increasing levels of demand from developers.

 So the general situation as of the end of Q1 2018 is that we have an expanding marketplace, with options continuing to grow.
 We also have lenders with significantly more money than before coupled with cheaper interest rates.

 A caveat to this, however, is that they have a slightly more conservative outlook on how much they will lend against the GDV and the Total Project Costs.
 The result being developers/borrowers will have to come up with a larger deposit, if the site is being purchased.
 Return on equity is therefore going to be smaller, and with increasing cash flow demands on multiple projects, more and more developers are seeking, or likely to seek, further equity investment in order to get future projects off the ground.

 The marketplace is certainly changing, and in the last 3 months we have seen 50% of the top 50 lenders change some part of their offering or criteria.

-If you would like to stay abreast on the marketplace ‘in real time’, you can do so for free by learning more about and downloading our Quarterly Lender Comparison Data by clicking on the following link:
+If you would like to stay abreast of the marketplace in 'real time’, you can do so for free by accessing our Quarterly Lender Comparison Data by filling in the form below.